takaneichinose/tic-tac-toe-electron/README.md

 I made this game to practice my skill in creating AI (Artificial Intelligence).

-I used VueJS v2.6.11 to make all of the functionalities.
+I used ReactJS to make all of the functionalities.

 You may choose your opponent whether if it is human or AI.